John Smith (Labour Party leader): Death

 On the evening of 11 May 1994, with around 500 people present, Smith made a speech at a fundraising dinner at Park Lane Hotel, London, saying "The opportunity to serve our country—that is all we ask".
-At 8:05 a.m. the following morning, whilst in his Barbican flat, Smith suffered a fatal heart attack.
-His wife phoned an ambulance and he was taken to St Bartholomew's Hospital where he died at 9:15 a.m., having never regained consciousness.
-On 28 April, a fortnight before his death, Smith had visited the same accident and emergency department to campaign against its proposed closure.
-The doctor who had served as his tour guide, Professor Mike Besser, tried unsuccessfully to save Smith's life, and announced his death at a press conference hours later.
+At 8:05am the following morning, whilst in his Barbican flat, Smith suffered a fatal heart attack.
+His wife phoned an ambulance and he was taken to St Bartholomew's Hospital where he died at 9:15am, having never regained consciousness.
+On 28 April, a fortnight before his death, Smith had visited the same accident and emergency department to campaign against its proposed closure; it had also been the subject of his questions at Prime Minister's Questions later that day.

+The doctor who had served as his tour guide, Professor Mike Besser, tried unsuccessfully to save Smith's life.

-In response to his death, Prime Minister John Major paid tribute in the House of Commons to Smith, including the line that he and Smith "would share a drink: sometimes tea, sometimes not tea".
+In response to his death, the Speaker of the House of Commons Betty Boothroyd recalled Parliament to give MPs the opportunity to pay tribute to him.
+Prime Minister John Major was the first who paid tribute, including the line that he and Smith "would share a drink: sometimes tea, sometimes not tea".
 It was reported that there was weeping in the chamber.
+MPs from across the house also paid tribute to him, including Margaret Beckett, Paddy Ashdown, Neil Kinnock and Dennis Skinner.

 On the day of his death, the BBC Nine O'Clock News was extended to an hour as opposed to the usual half-hour.
 This replaced the medical drama which was due to follow at 9:30, coincidentally entitled Cardiac Arrest.
 During Question Time that evening, panellists paid tribute to Smith instead of debating.
 George Robertson and Menzies Campbell were among the participants.

 On 20 May 1994, following a public funeral service in Cluny Parish Church, Edinburgh, which was attended by almost 1,000 people, Smith was buried in a private family service on the island of Iona, at the sacred burial ground of Reilig Odhráin, where many early Scottish and Norse kings are said to be buried.
 His grave is marked with an epitaph quoting the Fourth Epistle of An Essay on Man by Alexander Pope: "An honest man's the noblest work of God".
 His close friend Donald Dewar acted as one of Smith's pallbearers.
 On 14 July 1994, a memorial service for Smith took place at Westminster Abbey and was attended by over 2,000 people.
 The Archbishop of Canterbury, George Carey, gave an address.